 Mexico broadens one-month shutdown as virus cases top 1,094

-A man wears a protective face mask and hair net as he works in a street market in northern Mexico City, Sunday, March 29, 2020, while business is reduced amid the spread of the new coronavirus.
+A man is reflected in a mirror as vendors set up their stalls at the start of the day in a street market in Mexico City, Saturday, March 28, 2020, as business is reduced amid the spread of the new coronavirus.
 (AP Photo/Rebecca Blackwell)

 The Associated Press